 The Fund is not subject to Income Tax.
 The Fund is liable for Goods and Services Tax (GST).
 GST collections and payments are carried out by PIRSA on behalf of the Fund.
 GST in relation to the Fund is reported in the PIRSA Controlled Financial Statements.

 1.2.
 Objectives of the Fund

-The Fund was established by Regulations under the Primary Industry Funding Schemes Act 1998 on 1 March 2012.
+The Fund was established by Regulations under the Primary Industry Funding Schemes Act 1998.

 The primary purposes of the Fund are to: